-In presenting the statement of cash flows, the cash flows arising from transactions performed in foreign currency are converted to euros at the exchange rates prevailing at the date on which the cash flows took place.
-The effect of changes in exchange rates on cash and cash equivalents denominated in foreign currency are recognised separately under "Effects of Foreign Exchange Rate Changes on Cash and Cash Equivalents" in the statement of cash flows.
+In presenting the cash-flow statement, the cash flows arising from transactions performed in foreign currency are converted to euros at the exchange rates prevailing at the date on which the cash flows took place.
+The effect of changes in exchange rates on cash and cash equivalents denominated in foreign currency are recognised separately under "Effects of Foreign Exchange Rate Changes on Cash and Cash Equivalents" in the cash-flow statement.